 Generate engagement with sponsored social media ads

 Recent data from Statista reveals more than 80% of U.S. adults use at least one social media site.
 It follows that running ads and/or sponsored posts on popular social sites is a potentially great way to build awareness, connect with prospects, generate leads, and grow your practice.
+Social media is also a great channel for promoting a specific specialization like ophthalmology marketing.
 Establish your ideal personas and objectives and create campaigns accordingly.

 - Here are 10 useful tips from marketing experts and practitioners for succeeding with Facebook ads.

 - Here’s a good overview for doing the same via Instagram—with examples.

 - Here’s a helpful primer for getting started with YouTube advertising for your practice.

 Connect with your community on social media